Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_data.md

 SQL Queries:

--- Find the number of unique visitid and fullvisitorid in both the all_sesions and analytics tables, -- as well as the total number of unique values between the two tables.
+-- Find the number of unique visitid and fullvisitorid in both the all_sessions and analytics tables, -- as well as the total number of unique values between the two tables.
 -- Row 1 is all_sessions, row 2 is analytics.
 SELECT COUNT(DISTINCT alls.fullvisitorid) AS distinct_fullvisitorid,